greaterninja/ethcracker/README.md

 the list of possible substrings from wich you constracted the passwerd, then try this progam to routinly go through all the possible combinations and find the working password.

+PLEASE DO NOT TRUST ANYONE TO COMPILE THE PROGRAM FOR YOU.
+ALWAYS USE THE SOURCE CODE DOWNLOADED FROM THE GITHUB.
+THIS WAY YOU CAN BE SURE, THE CODE DOES NOT HAVE ANY MALICIOUS CODE !!!

 # Usage